tldr-pages/tldr/pages/common/timeout.md

 `timeout 3s sleep 10`

-- Send a non-default signal to the command after the time limit expires (SIGTERM is the default signal):
+- Send a signal to the command after the time limit expires (SIGTERM by default):

 `timeout --signal {{INT}} {{5s}} {{sleep 10}}`